microsoft/microsoft-ui-xaml-specs/active/ListViewGridView/listviewgridview-designupdates.md

 `public Windows.UI.Xaml.Media.Brush ListViewItemPresenter.SelectedDisabledBackground { get; set; }`

 Gets or sets the brush used to render the background of selected disabled ListView items.

+`public boolean ListViewItemPresenter.SelectionIndicatorVisualEnabled { get; set; }`

+Gets or sets a value that indicates whether the selection indicator should appear when ListView items are selected.

+`public Windows.UI.Xaml.CornerRadius ListViewItemPresenter.SelectionIndicatorCornerRadius { get; set; }`

+Gets or sets the corner radius value for the selection indicator.

 `public Windows.UI.Xaml.Media.Brush ListViewItemPresenter.SelectionIndicatorBrush { get; set; }`